MetPX/sarracenia/doc/sr3.1.rst

 that provide `sr3_post(7) <sr3_post.7.rst>`_ protocol notifications.
 Such sites publish messages for each file as soon as it is available.
 Clients connect to a *broker* (often the same as the server itself) and subscribe to the notifications.
-The *sr_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.
+The *sr3_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.
 Sr_subscribe can be configured to post messages after they are downloaded, to make them available to consumers for further processing or transfers.